2016 Kaikōura earthquake: Response

-The earthquake occurred on the same day of a supermoon, which caused some speculation that the Moon caused, or increased the likelihood of, the earthquake.
+The earthquake occurred on the same day as a supermoon, which caused some speculation that the Moon caused, or increased the likelihood of, the earthquake.
 Scientific analysis shows that the Moon does not influence earthquakes.

 Changes to building code

 The failure of BNZ Harbour Quays, Statistics House and other Wellington buildings that were damaged in the earthquake led to revision of seismic assessment guidelines.
 The Ministry of Business, Industry and Employment (MBIE) released The Seismic Assessment of Existing Buildings, commonly known as the Red Book, in July 2017.
 These guidelines provide "a technical basis for engineers to carry out seismic assessments of existing buildings".
 Section C5 deals with assessment of multi-storey concrete buildings.
 In 2018, section C5 was revised because understanding of building performance in the Kaikōura earthquake had changed.
 The revised section is known as the Yellow Book or Yellow Chapter.
 Assessment using the Yellow Book can lead to different results from assessment using the Red Book, but only the Red Book has legal standing.
 Wellington Central Library and Courtenay Central cinema complex were closed in 2019 after assessment under the Yellow Book guidelines.
 The differences in the two versions of the guidelines have led to confusion and frustration for building owners and engineers and contributed to a shortage of commercial rental properties in Wellington, as renters demand seismically safe buildings.